jeremyby/new_server_script/README.md

 New Server Script
 =================

-The script to set up a new new, a AMI eg.
+The script to set up a new application server, from a AMI eg.